sirin-koca/Project1/README.md

 ```

 </td>
-<td td valign="top"> Functions in Python are defined using the def keyword.
+<td td valign="top"> Functions in Python are defined using the <code>def</code> keyword.
 They can take any number of arguments, and can return a value.

 ```